FrancoChachagua/FrancoChachagua/README.md

 👩‍💻 I'm currently looking for a job!

-🧠 I'm a currently learning about Object Oriented Programming (OOP) in Platzi
+🧠 I'm a currently learning about Object Oriented Programming (OOP) in Universidad Tecnológica Nacional

 💬 Ask me about Javascript

 😄 I like to contribute positively and bring everything I know to each project

-⚡️ Fun fact: I believe, a perfect cup of coffee can be the ultimate solution for any stress
+⚡️ Fun fact: I love coffee

 ### 🛠 Skills
 Node JS, React JS, Javascript, HTML, CSS, SASS